heartwilltell/waitabit/README.md

 # Wait a bit

-<p>Tiny library for manage you application shutdown in a graceful way</p>
+Tiny library for manage you application shutdown in graceful way by catching the OS signals.

 ## Documentation